-We can’t bank on that happening, however, because so much related to COVID-19 is unknown.
+So much related to COVID-19 is unknown.
 ACT cancellations will depend on the regulations and safety precautions connected to each testing site, making it crucial that families directly contact the testing site where they are registered to get the most up-to-date information.

 With all this in mind, here are some recommendations:

 - Register for the earliest available test date at a site that is convenient for you